-DXC Technology DXC reported first-quarter fiscal 2019 wherein the bottom line beat the Zacks Consensus Estimate but the top line missed the same.
+DXC Technology DXC reported first-quarter fiscal 2020 results wherein both the bottom line and top line beat the Zacks Consensus Estimate.
+However, both the figures decreased on a year-over-year basis.

-The company reported non-GAAP earnings of $1.93 per share, which surpassed the Zacks Consensus Estimate of $1.75 and increased from $1.23 reported a year ago.
+The company reported non-GAAP earnings of $1.74 per share, which surpassed the consensus estimate of $1.71.
+However, the figure declined from $1.93 reported a year ago.

 DXC Technology Company.
 Price, Consensus and EPS Surprise

-Non-GAAP income from continuing operations was $564 million during the quarter compared with $369 million reported in the year-earlier period, up 366 basis points.
+Non-GAAP income from continuing operations was $591 million compared with $750 million a year ago.

 Balance Sheet and Other Financial Metrics

-The company exited the reported quarter with $2.58 billion in cash and cash equivalents compared with $2.59 billion recorded in the previous quarter.
-Long-term debt balance (net of current maturities) was $4.75 billion.
+The company exited the quarter with $1.9 billion in cash and cash equivalents compared with $2.9 billion sequentially.
+Long-term debt balance (net of current maturities) was $7.9 billion.

-During the first quarter, the company returned $375 million to shareholders through share buyback and dividend payments.
+During the fiscal first quarter, the company returned $451 million to shareholders through share buybacks and dividend payments.